adel-mamin/amast/libs/fsm/README.rst

 This FSM (Finite State Machine) library provides a lightweight API for defining, creating, and managing state machines in C. The library includes support for state transitions, entry/exit actions, and event handling.
-It also provides a debugging mechanism through the "spy" callback, allowing users to observe events as they pass through the state machine.
 This library is ideal for applications that require structured and manageable state control in an embedded system or other C-based environments.